segment was partly funded by a Local History Grant issued by the Brisbane City

 The declaration of the reserves in the last 20 years may signify a slowing in the rate of further degradation of the creek, and offers some hope for the retention of habitat for endangered species of wildlife such as the squirrel glider colony at Cannon Hill.
 But there has been evidence of continued overrunning of the Bulimba Creek Valley's natural habitat by non-native fauna species, with recent press coverage of a deer population seen in the adjacent Minnippi Reserve.
 Populations of foxes & feral cats are well established in the catchment.

-Every couple of years the author and another Bulimba Creek activist lead excursions on the creek by canoe for interested members of local natural & social heritage groups, with the intention of conducting recreational observation of fauna & flora in the riparian corridor.
+Every couple of years the author and another Bulimba Creek activist have led excursions on the creek by canoe for interested members of local natural & social heritage groups, with the intention of conducting recreational observation of fauna & flora in the riparian corridor.
 During the first of these in 1997 there were no sightings of the crustacean game regularly found in the 1930s, but more than 70 species of birds were observed & nests of Darter birdlife in overhanging branches were noted.
 Water Dragons are still regularly seen, as well as gaggles of Pacific Black Ducks on the creek, Purple Swamp Hen on the mud of the banks at low tide, a family of Pacific Baza and other large flocks of birds overflying the environs of the Minnippi Reserve.
 Eastern Whipbirds have been heard in the more heavily forested riparian precincts to the north west of the Minnippi Reserve.

-In mid-2009 a Griffith University Ph.D. student researching aquatic wildlife in Brisbane lakes and lagoons reported that the Minnippi Water Reserve hosted the greatest diversity of species, and largest populations, of fresh water turtles of the 8 or so waterways she had surveyed [ R. Lathoude].
+In mid-2009 a Griffith University Ph.D. student researching aquatic wildlife in Brisbane lakes and lagoons reported that the Minnippi Water Reserve still hosted the greatest diversity of species, and largest populations, of fresh water turtles of the 8 or so waterways she had surveyed [ R. Lathoude].

 Of concern are severe infestations of the littoral zones of the creek by extensive stands of exotic Broadleafed Pepper Tree & Morning Glory creeper.
 As of the 27th of May, 2007 the proliferation of Pepper Tree stands in the Meadowlands - Wynnum Rd. section is the worst the author has ever seen in the creek.
 However the thickets of taro seen in the past in great profusion at the creek's edge appear to have declined somewhat.